StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Tex/FromMemory.md

 ---
 layout: default
 title: Tex.FromMemory
 description: Loads an image file stored in memory directly into a texture!
-Supported formats are. jpg, png, tga, bmp, psd, gif, hdr, pic.
+Supported formats are. jpg, png, tga, bmp, psd, gif, hdr, pic, ktx2.
 Asset Id will be the same as the filename.
 ---
 # [Tex]({{site.url}}/Pages/StereoKit/Tex.html).FromMemory